List of non-standard dates: January 0

-Microsoft Excel displays the day before January 1, 1900 (the earliest date it can represent) as January 0, 1900.
+Microsoft Excel displays the day before January 1, 1900 (the earliest date it can represent), as January 0, 1900.
 It also treats 1900 incorrectly as a leap year (whereas only centuries divisible by 400 are), so it displays the day before March 1, 1900, as the non-existent February 29 instead of February 28.
 This means March 1, 1900 is the earliest date that can be used reliably in Excel.

 February 31

 February 31, 32, and 33 were used to calculate weather data by making each month the same length.

+August 32

+The video game Boku no Natsuyasumi had a glitch wherein after certain inputs are made, the player could advance past the thirty-one in-game days of gameplay to "August 32nd" and beyond.
+As no story events were programmed for these days, the game became increasingly unstable with various gameplay and visual bugs, and the glitch gained a degree of infamy as a Japanese internet meme.

 Other non-standard dates

 Other non-standard dates are sometimes used in software engineering.
 For example, Java (specifically the java.util.Calendar class) allows dates such as February 0 (= January 31) and April 31 (= May 1).

 Other uses

 February 31

 February 31 or 31 February has been used in one case involving the grave of an alleged witch.
 As she "vowed" to return on the anniversary of her death a non-existent date was used.
 As no detailed records exist regarding this woman's life, the date could have also been made in error.